Back pain and sciatica

 Muscle and Ligament Injuries/Lumbar Strain

 Strain and injury to the muscles and ligaments supporting the back are the major causes of low back pain.
 The pain is typically more spread out in the muscles next to the spine and may be associated with spasms in those muscles.
 The pain may move to the buttocks but rarely any farther down the leg.

 The sciatic nerve is a large nerve that starts in the lower back.

 Sciatica is not a diagnosis but a description of symptoms.
 Anything that places pressure on one or more of the lumbar nerve roots can cause pain in parts or all of the sciatic nerve.
 A herniated disk, spinal stenosis (narrowing of the spinal canal), degenerative disc disease, spondylolisthesis, or other abnormalities of vertebrae can all cause pressure on the sciatic nerve.

-Pain in the leg may be worse than the back pain in cases of herniated disks.
+In cases of herniated disks, the pain in the leg may be worse than the actual back pain.
 There is also some debate about how pain develops from a herniated disk and how frequently it causes low back pain.
 Many people have disks that bulge or protrude and do not suffer back pain.
-Extrusion (which is less common than the other two conditions) is much more likely to cause back pain, since the gel extends out far enough to press against the nerve root, most often the sciatic nerve.
-Extrusion is very uncommon, however, while sciatic and lower back pain are very common.
-But there may be other causes of lower back pain.
+Extrusion (which is less common than the other 2 conditions) is much more likely to cause back pain, since the gel extends out far enough to press against the nerve root, most often the sciatic nerve.
+Extrusion is very uncommon.

 Lumbar Degenerative Joint Disease